koshikaa/codechef-competitive-programming/README.md

 # codechef-solutions
-This repository contains my approach towards competitive programming on codechef from a beginner level
+This repository contains my approach towards competitive programming on codechef using python from a beginner level